Dimashsaken/Hire-AI/packages/backend/functions/README.md

 # Backend Functions (AWS Lambda)

-This directory contains the serverless functions for the Hire AI project, intended for deployment to AWS Lambda.
+This directory contains the serverless functions for the Rizz Work project, intended for deployment to AWS Lambda.

 ## Purpose